dotmpe/user-scripts/src/md/man/u_s-overview.md

-# User Scripts
+% U-S(7) User-Scripts Manual: Overview | User-Scripts/0.1-alpha

 Main user-guide manual for `User-Scripts` [U-s] or [Us] installations.

+- The definite project documentation starts with the [README] which may not be included in the installation,

 TODO: rename to provide for user script as well?
 Use for dev/install now.
+TODO: Run bin/user-box.
+Alias as `box`.
+See also +User-config/u-c helper.

 ## User Profile